steward-fu/miyoo/README.md

 ### build rootfs
 -  download buildroot-2018.02.9 from https://buildroot.org
--  use config_buildroot-2018.02.9 and then make it
+-  use config_buildroot-2018.02.9(in devel.zip) and then make it
 -  toolchain location: /opt/miyoo
 -  rootfs location: output/images/rootfs.tar